 But security is not simply a matter of whether an employee is on a permanent basis or a temporary/on-contract basis.
 The surrounding environment can have a huge impact on how secure an employee feels in his or her job role.
 For example, being understaffed or having knowledge of the other employees being laid off can make an employee feel threatened in his or her own job profile.
 Unless these issues are properly addressed by the management, then this, much like pay, might become a huge barrier to employee engagement.
 Creating employee feedback loops is an efficient way that managers can use to better understand what might be impacting an employee’s sense of security.

 3. Sense of Belonging to/Part of a Team

 Covering those first two bases lays the ground for a strong foundation for building an engaged staff.
 When in place, organizations can begin to shoot up their engagement efforts by first taking steps towards allowing employees to feel as if they truly belong in the organization and are not just there for the job.
-This is exactly where company culture is the key – having recently won the award for Great Places to Work in Canada, here are our Ways to design a perfect employee experience.
+This is exactly where company culture is the key – having recently won the award for Great Places to Work in Canada,.
 An environment that fosters trust, recognizes efforts and successes and is lead by transparent and open leaders will allow your staff to feel less like “staff” and more like team members.